rm2013/katacoda-scenarios/goto3/step2.md

 Clear the command when the pods come up `clear`{{execute interrupt}}

+#### Deploy kafka
-Deploy kafka service and tpods
+This command will deploy kafka broker and service

 `kubectl apply -f /opt/kfk`{{execute}}